jllcalorio/data-analysis-in-python-for-complete-beginners/README.md

 # **DMSFI-CRD Python Workshop - October 2025**

-Welcome to our comprehensive Python programming workshop!
+Welcome to my comprehensive Python programming workshop!
 This intensive learning experience is designed to take you from complete beginner to confident Python programmer with practical data analysis skills.

 View this material online via https://jllcalorio.github.io/data-analysis-in-python-for-complete-beginners/.

 # Workshop Overview

 Python has become one of the most popular and versatile programming languages in the world, powering everything from web applications to artificial intelligence systems.
-This workshop provides a structured, hands-on approach to learning Python programming fundamentals and applying them to real-world data analysis tasks.
+This workshop provides a structured, hands-on approach to learning Python programming **fundamentals** and applying them to real-world data analysis tasks.
+In short, we'll go to the basics.

 # Duration & Format